tobiscode/disstans/docsrc/tutorials/tutorial_3.rst

     :width: 49%

-We can see that in general, the transients that were estimated through the spatial L0 estimation process, show a more homogenous direction of the motion to the southeast, which we know to be the true direction of motion.
+We can see that in general, the transients that were estimated through the spatial L0 estimation process show a more homogenous direction of the motion to the southeast, which we know to be the true direction of motion.
 This is also visible in the far east of the network, where the signal is close or below the noise floor.

-One very visible outlier is the station Corko: it contains the unmodeled maintenance step that has can only be fit by the splines.
+One very visible outlier is the station Corko: it contains the unmodeled maintenance step that can only be fit by the short-term splines.
 In a second iteration of analyzing this synthetic network, one would of course model the step at Corko for a better fit.

 References
 ----------